 - I’m heading to the store; may I pick up something for you?

 - Would you mind if I brought over a baked good when I see you?
 Would be happy to take suggestions.

 - Would you like some company the next time you’re at the hospital?

-- Let me know if I can help you in any way
+- Let me know if I can help you understand all the medical jargon.

 - Whatever you need, I’m here for you.